Respiratory syncytial virus: Immunoprophylaxis

-Historically, RSV-specific intravenous immunoglobin (IVIG) was used to provide passive immunity to prevent RSV infection and hospitalization in the highest-risk infants.
-This involved monthly administration of RSV-neutralizing antibodies (or immunoglobins) from human donors recovering from the disease.
+Historically, RSV-specific intravenous immunoglobulin (IVIG) was used to provide passive immunity to prevent RSV infection and hospitalization in the highest-risk infants.
+This involved monthly administration of RSV-neutralizing antibodies (or immunoglobulins) from human donors recovering from the disease.
 While this transfer of antibodies was reasonably effective in providing short-term immunization to at-risk infants, it was limited by both its intravenous administration and cost.

-RSV-IVIG has since been replaced with the use of a monoclonal antibody (MAb) that can be delivered through muscular injection.
-Palivizumab (Synagis) is a monoclonal antibody directed against the surface fusion (F) protein of the RSV virus.
-It was licensed in 1998 and is effective in providing temporary prophylaxis against both RSV A and B. It is given by monthly injections, which begin just before the RSV season and are usually continued for five months.
+RSV-IVIG has since been replaced by a monoclonal antibody (MAb) that can be delivered through muscular injection.
+Palivizumab (brand name Synagis) is a monoclonal antibody directed against the RSV surface fusion (F) protein.
+It was licensed in 1998 and is effective in providing temporary prophylaxis against both RSV A and B. It is given by monthly injections that begin just before the RSV season and are usually continued for five months.
 Palivizumab has been shown to reduce both hospitalization rates and all-cause mortality in certain groups of high-risk children (such as those with chronic lung disease, congenital heart disease, and those born preterm).
 However, its cost limits its use in many parts of the world.
 More potent derivatives of this antibody have since been developed (including motavizumab) but were associated with considerable adverse events.

 The American Academy of Pediatrics (AAP 2014) recommends RSV prophylaxis with palivizumab during RSV season for: